TheLastBilly/rcnt/README.md

 # rcnt
-`rcnt` is a small python utility that counts the rotations of a rocket based on a video file shooted from a camara located on it's side during launch.
+`rcnt` is a python utility that counts the rotations of a rocket based on a video file shooted from a camara located on it's side during launch.
 Currently `rcnt` works by calculating the overall "brightness" of the video, so it works best when the rocket is launched during the day.

 ## Requierements
 * Git